 If you’re designing your own website, choose a simple theme and color scheme to avoid straining the eye.
 You also want to minimize the amount of scrolling or clicking (e.g. to the next page on of your list of articles) so as to keep viewers from losing interest.

 Below, we'll share some content you might want to include in your online writing portfolio.

 Save space for a little bio

-Note that portfolio hosts will usually include a section for contact details at the top of your portfolio, but that this “Contact me” component is not a given when you’re creating a site from scratch.
+Note that portfolio hosts will usually include a section for contact details at the top of your portfolio page, but that this “Contact me” component is not a given when you’re creating a site from scratch.
 Remember to add it to your portfolio (possibly one on the top of the page and one at the bottom).

 Step 5: Update your writing portfolio regularly

 And voila!
 Upon completing the previous step, you’re basically done everything needed to build your portfolio.
 But as you develop your career and write more, you will have new samples and articles that better represent your skills and work style.
 Naturally, you’ll want to switch out the old articles for newer, better ones so that your portfolio is up-to-date and fresh for clients.
 You may even want to maintain a constant schedule of blog posts, if you want to strengthen your online presence.

 On top of that, online links often change — or articles might be removed altogether.
 You don’t want your clients to find dead or incorrect links on your portfolio, so going through and checking them every few months is a must.